Jefferson Seed Library

 Growing Tips

-Amaranthus can be started either indoors or outdoors.
+Spring: Amaranthus can be started either indoors or outdoors.
 Some experts recommend starting it indoors 6-8 weeks before your last frost date and transplanting it after the danger of frost has passed.
-You can direct sow, but wait until soil temps are warm and all danger of frost has passed.

 How to Grow:

-Direct sow or transplant in moist, well-draining soil in full sun to a depth of 1/8 inch.
+Direct-sow or transplant in moist, well-draining soil in full sun to a depth of 1/8 inch.
 Thin or plant 18-24’’ apart.
 It is somewhat drought-tolerant.
 However, amaranthus likes moist but not soggy soil.
 It blooms in summer and continues to bloom until the first frost.
 Keep the beds weed-free while the amaranth are young.
 Once they are established, they will be able to outcompete any competitors.

 Harvest: